Clear Thinking In Uncertainty

 • Am I reacting to facts, or to assumptions?

-• Is this belief helping me move forward, or holding me in place?
+• Is this interpretation helping me move forward, or holding me in place?

 Thinking Clearly When You Don’t Have Certainty